 The Bottom Line

-Planning an Iceland itinerary is never easy, but I hope this post has lifted a lot of the burden you might otherwise feel.
+Planning an Iceland itinerary is never easy, no matter how many days you spend in Iceland, but I hope this post has lifted a lot of the burden you might otherwise feel.
 Whether you base yourself in Reykjavik and take day trips to Iceland’s most beautiful lagoons and waterfalls, or rent a car and drive all the way around the country, there’s no place in the world like this land of fire and ice.
-If you’re still feeling stressed about the prospect of planning your own trip to Iceland, hire me as your Travel Coach and allow me to sweat the details, which will be particularly helpful as you navigate the difficulties that will linger in the wake of the coronavirus pandemic.
+If you’re still feeling stressed about the prospect of planning your own trip to Iceland, hire me as your Travel Coach and allow me to sweat the details.